PeanutFIsh/PC-9000/README.md

 News
 -----
+   - PipeDOS 3 Rewritting.
+Update can be planned later
+      - PipeDOS 3 will be entirely rewritten.
+PipeDOS 3 was supposed to have Pipe Add-On system but since VapeADDON will replace it, the project has been abandonned.
+      - 3 editions available : Base Edition, Enhanced Edition and Xunil Edition.
    - New softwares in use!
       - Visual Studio Code - For coding, well duh
       - Visual Studio 2017 Community - GUI Apps are also now written in C# instead Visual Basic.